workforce-data-initiative/documentation/README.md

-# openskills-docs
+# DataAtWork Documentation

-Technical documentation for the Open Skills Project
+Technical documentation for DataAtWork, including detailed documentation of the Open Skills Project and the Training Provider Outcomes Toolkit.